-Nitin Nischal Bhandari is a research assistant on the Learning for Action Across Health Systems project.
-He explores the way in which the introduction of the newborn and child health interventions helped to drastically reduce newborn and under 5 mortality rates in his home-country, and from this, argues for the importance of strengthening the platforms for the sharing of knowledge in national and international contexts.
+Nitin Bhandari explores the way in which the introduction of the ‘bag and mask’ technique helped to drastically reduce newborn mortality rates in his home-country of Nepal.
+From this, he argues for the importance of strengthening the platforms for the sharing of knowledge in national and international contexts.

 Nitin Nischal Bhandari is a consultant- research assistant for the project learning for action across health system.
 Prior to joining the research team, he was pursuing MSc in International Health Policy at the London School of Economics and Political Science under the Chevening Scholarship Program 2016-2017.